luarocks/luarocks-site/README.md

 busted
 ```

-You only need to run `make test_db` if the schema of the database has changed.
+You only need to run `make test_db` if the schema of the database has changed
+(or has just been created).

 ### Setting up Google Cloud Storage